Janet Brown: Margaret Thatcher impersonations

 Beginning with Margaret Thatcher's election as the leader of the Conservative Party in 1975, Brown gained increasing prominence because of her realistic impression of the Tory politician.
 She performed as Thatcher on BBC TV's Mike Yarwood Show, on BBC Radio's The News Huddlines, and on film in the 1981 James Bond film, For Your Eyes Only.

 In 1979, Brown starred as Thatcher on the comedy album Iron Lady: The Coming of the Leader, written by Private Eye satirist John Wells and produced by Secret Policeman's Ball series co-creator/producer Martin Lewis and Not the Nine O'Clock News series co-creator/producer John Lloyd.
 The largely sprechstimme track "Iron Lady" was released as a single, and Brown promoted it on Top of the Pops as a new release, but it did not chart.

 She was the subject of This Is Your Life in 1980 when she was surprised by Eamonn Andrews.

 During the 1970s and 1980s, she was occasionally confused by some with fellow actress and comedienne Faith Brown because they had the same surname and were both best remembered for their Margaret Thatcher impersonations.
 In 1990, she recorded a spoken-word sequence in her Margaret Thatcher voice for Mike Oldfield's album Amarok.
 Still acting in her eighties, her last role was as Old Lady Squeamish on the London West End stage in a production of Wycherley's The Country Wife at the Theatre Royal Haymarket, which opened in September 2007.

 She entitled her 1986 autobiography Prime Mimicker.

 Personal life

 Brown was married to Carry On actor Peter Butterworth from 1946 until his death in 1979.
 The two appeared alongside each other in the television comedy series How Do You View?
 (1947–53), written by and starring Terry-Thomas.
-They also appeared together in the 1972 film, Bless This House.
+They also appeared together in the 1972 film Bless This House.

 The couple had two children, a son, actor Tyler Butterworth (born 1959), and a daughter, Emma, who died in 1996, aged 34.

-Brown never remarried, spending the rest of her life in Hove until her death following a brief illness in a nursing home in May 2011, aged 87.
+Brown never remarried, spending the rest of her life in Hove, Sussex.
+She died following a brief illness in a nursing home in May 2011, aged 87.